JKalema/Responsive-User-profile-with-gallary/README.md

 # Responsive-User-profile-with-gallary
-this can be modified and come up with your own version or contribute
+this can be modified and come up with your own version or contribution thanks